 The moderate to late stages of Alzheimer's disease can leave caregivers & persons with dementia wondering how to fill their time with meaningful activities.
 The Wilton Public Library with the support of the Aging & Disability Resource Center of Monroe County have created 6 kits.

-Include toys, games, puzzles, books & music to engage the person with dementia.
 Activities may facilitate meaningful conversation & interactions between a caregiver, family members, friends & the person with dementia.

 They also serve as a source of respite for the caregiver as many activities will allow the care receiver to engage in them individually.

 You are not alone as your communities are here with support for those suffering from dementia related illnesses.

 Created in response to the stress & needs of families caring at home for someone with irreversible dementia.